BCDevOps/platform-services/.github/ISSUE_TEMPLATE/general-tasks.md

 Describe the end state of this feature as if it would be ready for release.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context, labels, assignees, epics or screenshots about the feature request when possible.